STUDY JAPANESE ONLINE WITH NATIVES HERE

 This is an obvious reason that everyone in the world should pay attention.
 When we take our shoes off before entering the house, we collaborate a lot by helping to clean the environment.

-The shoes bring all kinds of dirt from the street, such as animal feces, mud, rain, among others.
-In Japan, getting rid of this dirt is even more important as people sit on mats and mats to eat at low tables.
+Shoes bring all kinds of dirt from the street, such as animal feces, mud, rain, among others.
+In Japan, getting rid of this dirt is even more important, as people sit on carpets and tatami to eat at low tables.

 Now that you know why Japanese people have this habit, in the next topic, we'll show you its benefits for Japanese culture and the world.